+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 If you walk further you will find Otowa Waterfall at the bottom of Kiyomizudera’s main hall.
 The waterfall’s waters are divided into three separate pillars and allow tourists with the help of longer ladles to drink its water.
 The water from the three pillars shall have different characteristics. happiness in love, progress in school, as well as longer lives.
 Unfortunately, it is considered greedy to drink from all three.
 Don’t expect a real waterfall as the water from the waterfall splits into its three pillars out of sight.

-The temple also offers a bell tower, a three-story pagoda, popular Butai and much more.
+The temple also offers a bell tower, a three-story pagoda, popular Butai, and much more.
 An amazing temple to visit up in the mountains.

 The temple can be reached by bus 100 and 206 from Kyoto Station.
 Hop off at either Gojo-zaka or Kiyomizu-michi then continue 10 minutes per foot.
 Options include hopping off at Kiyomizu-Gojo Station along the Keihan Railway Line and walking 20 minutes up to the temple.